SidB16/ENG4000-Team-A-F/docs/final/finalDocumentation.md

 We would like to thank everyone involved in helping our team succeed in our Capstone journey.

-We would like to acknowledge, appreciate and  thank everyone involved in helping our team succeed in our Capstone journey, you have all had a role in making this product possible.
+We acknowledge, appreciate and thank everyone involved in helping our team succeed in our Capstone journey, you have all had a role in making this product possible.

 <b>Franz Newland:</b> for taking us under his wings after a rushed proposal submission and approval at the start of them.
 You were a true mentor and support system for the team, we cannot appreciate all your technical, emotional and logistic support enough.